 The Tamil region has had a long tradition of outmigration, including international migration as indentured labour on colonial plantations.
-However, unlike its neighbouring state of Kerala, there is a dearth of comprehensive studies, as well as reliable databases, on migration from Tamil Nadu.
+However, unlike its neighboring state of Kerala, there is a dearth of comprehensive studies, as well as reliable databases, on migration from Tamil Nadu.
 The Tamil Nadu Migration Survey 2015 provided significant insights for the first time into the state's migration flows based on 20,000 households.
 In the first study of its kind, Tamil Migrants highlights the survey data and provides new data on internal and international migration from Tamil Nadu by combining analyses of demographic, social and economic factors.
-Contents: I. Setting the Context 2.
-The Demography of Tamil Nadu 3.
-Emigration from Tamil Nadu 4.
-Internal Migration in Tamil Nadu 5.
-Immigration to Tamil Nadu 6.
-The Tamil Nadu Migration Survey 7.
-Dimensions of International Migration 8.
-Internal Migration from Tamil Nadu 9.
-Remittances 10.
-Causes, Costs and Financing of Migration 11.
-Migration and Employment 12.
-Migration and Human Development 13.
-Experiences of Return Emigrants 14.
-Gender Dimensions of Emigration and Women Left Behind 15.
-The Impact of Migration on the Elderly 16.
-The Tamil Nadu Migration Survey 2015 and Kerala Migration Survey 2014 2021 978-93-5442-126-6 ₹1465 336 pp Hardback Turbulent Transformations Non-Brahmin Srivaishnavas on Religion, Caste and Politics in Tamil Nadu Katherine Young, Professor Emeritus, and Associate Fellow at the Centre for Studies in Religion and Society at the University of Victoria
+Contents: I. The Demography of Tamil Nadu 2.
+Emigration from Tamil Nadu 3.
+Internal Migration in Tamil Nadu 4.
+Immigration to Tamil Nadu 5.
+The Tamil Nadu Migration Survey 6.
+Dimensions of International Migration 7.
+Internal Migration from Tamil Nadu 8.
+Remittances 9.
+Causes, Costs and Financing of Migration 10.
+Migration and Employment 11.
+Migration and Human Development 12.
+Experiences of Return Emigrants 13.
+Gender Dimensions of Emigration and Women Left Behind 14.
+The Impact of Migration on the Elderly 15.
+The Tamil Nadu Migration Survey 2021 978-93-5442-126-6 ₹1315 336 pp Hardback Turbulent Transformations Non-Brahmin Srivaishnavas on Religion.
+Caste and Politics in Tamil Nadu Katherine Young, held the James McGill Chair in the Asian Studies Department of the School of Religious Studies at McGill University, Montreal

 This book studies the interlinking of religious, social and political identities in modern Tamil Nadu.
 Through interviews with non-Brahmin Srivaisnavas of many castes, but especially belonging to the lower-caste groups, it analyses their histories of discrimination, their negotiation of lived realities, and hopes for the future.
 Turbulent Transformations breaks new ground by highlighting radical non-Brahmin leaders in the colonial period.
-It probes the Srivaishnava connections of prominent political figures such as Periyar and Jayalalithaa.
-And it explores the relation of temples, the state, and the Supreme Court over questions such as 'who is allowed to be a priest'.
+It probes the Srivaishnava connections of prominent political figures such as Periyar and layalalithaa.
+And it explores the relation of the temples, the state, and the Supreme Court over questions such as 'who is allowed to be a priest'.

-Selected Contents: I. Traces of Non-Brahmin Srivaisnava Leaders 2.
+Contents: I. Traces of Non-Brahmin Srivaisnava Leaders 2.
 Stories from Chennai and Beyond 3.
 Oral Histories from Puducherry and Beyond 4.
 Tales from Srirangam, Thanjavur and Beyond 5.
 Sri Vaishnava Brahmin Voices 6.
 Temple Politics and the Courts 7.
-Thinking about the Big Picture 2021 978-81-9492-588-0 ₹1200 416 pp Paperback Vidyasagar Reflections on a Notable Life Amiya P. Sen, retired Professor of Modern Indian History, Jamia Millia Islamia, New Delhi, has over thirty years of research and teaching experience, and has authored and edited fourteen published volumes
+Thinking about the Big Picture 2021 978-81-9492-588-0 ₹1050 416 pp Paperback Vidyasagar Reflections on a Notable Life Amiya P. Sen, retired Professor of Modern Indian History, Jamia Millia Islamia, New Delhi, has over thirty years of research and teaching experience, and has authored and edited fourteen published volumes

-Vidyasagar: takes a fresh look at the life of this well-known and revered figure to both re-establish Ishwarchandra Vidyasagar's greatness and explore the multiple ways in which posterity has assessed his 'greatness'.
-This biography focuses on Vidyasagar's lasting contributions to education and pedagogy, to the writing of highly popular school textbooks, his close friendships with some of the most prominent Indians and high-ranking British officials of the time; his humanism and humanitarianism; and his social reform projects to improve the status of Hindu women.
-Selected Contents: I. A Luminous Life Lived in Full 2.
+Vidyasagar: Reflections on a Notable Life takes a fresh look at the life of this well-known and revered figure to both re-establish Vidyasagar's greatness and explore the multiple ways in which posterity has assessed his 'greatness'.
+This biography focuses on Vidyasagar's lasting contributions to education and pedagogy, to the writing of highly popular school textbooks, his close friendships with some of the most prominent Indians and high-ranking British officials of the time: his humanism and his humanitarianism; and, of course, his social reform projects directed at improving the status of Hindu Contents: I. A Luminous Life Lived in Full 2.
 Thoughts on Education 3.
 Vidyasagar and the Woman Question 4.
 Postscript: Was Vidyasagar an Atheist?
-2021 978-93-5442-039-9 ₹1345 256 pp Hardback Virtue and Human Ends Political Ideas from Indian Classics Vasanthi Srinivasan, Professor of Political Science, University of Hyderabad, Telangana
+2021 978-93-5442-039-9 ₹1195 256 pp Hardback Virtue and Human Ends Political Ideas from Indian Classics Vasanthi Srinivasan, Professor of Political Science, University of Hyderabad, Telangana